 Heath brothers have tried to explore what makes few ideas stick.
 And present an acronym like a formula for making your ideas stick.
 After reading the book Made to Stick, I am not sure if they are talking about ideas that are creative?
 Or they are talking about how to sell your ideas.
 They provide the following framework, called SUCCESS to make sure that the idea sticks:

 Simple: Find the core idea or the lead of the story and present it with full force.
-Do not let the core message get buried in a long story or a under the weight of information overload.
+Do not let the core message get buried in a long story.
+Or an under the weight of information overload.

-One interesting way to put storytelling from the book: Story’s power is two fold: It provides both simulation (Knowledge about how to act) and inspiration (motivation to act).
-Credible idea makes people believe, emotional idea makes people care and right stories make people act.
+One interesting way to put storytelling from the book: Story’s power is twofold: It provides both simulation (Knowledge about how to act) and inspiration (motivation to act).
+The credible idea makes people believe, the emotional idea makes people care and right stories make people act.

-They keep repeating the ‘Curse of Knowledge’ throughout the book, which is something that has not become a mainstream thought process as yet.
-But with the abundant flow of knowledge from all directions and all kinds of sources, both the idea generator and the audience get lost, and create a gap in their understanding.
+They keep repeating the ‘Curse of Knowledge’ throughout the book Made to Stick.
+Which is something that has not become a mainstream thought process as yet?
+But with the abundant flow of knowledge from all directions and all kinds of sources, both the idea generator and the audience get lost and create a gap in their understanding.
 I think this thought process will take roots and some people will work on researching how to combat this new found curse.

 I think you can skip this book Made to Stick.